 It is possible to adapt the roof structure to create more usable space, and any bulky water tanks can be discarded and replaced with a combination boiler in the kitchen to provide more space — but you need to weigh up how much value all this work will add, compared to what it is going to cost.

-A basic conversion, to provide storage space, should cost under £1,000, whilst a conversion for home office or playroom space, accessed by a simple loft ladder, will cost around £350-500/m².
-However, a complete conversion, including a new fixed staircase, will cost from £750-1,200/m².
+A simple conversion for storage will fall at the cheaper end of the spectrum.
+However, a complete conversion, including a new fixed staircase, will cost from £15,000 for a basic room-in-roof conversion, and above £20,000 for a dormer conversion (up to £45,000 if you’re adding a bedroom with en suite facilities).
 If your conversion will involve significant roof alterations the cost will rise further.
 Speak to local estate agents to determine how much value a loft conversion will actually add.

 (MORE: Loft Conversion Design Guide)

 When extending a terraced house, which, by its very nature, will be close to its neighbours, and particularly when considering a two storey extension, their ‘right to light’ will need to be taken into consideration.
 Although not specifically a planning issue, there is an ancient law dating all the way back to 1832 that still protects homeowners’ right to light.

 What this means is that if you decide to build something that will substantially block light from a neighbour’s window, then the neighbour can take legal action against you for infringing on their right to light — providing their window has been there for at least 20 years.
 They could seek to have your proposed development reduced in size, or try to obtain a payment in lieu of reducing their right to light.